alex-akv/website/site/content/docs/agentic/adk-memory/_index.md

    3.2.
 Make agent search its memory, for example by prompting "What are my plans for next month?":

+   >[!NOTE]
+   >First use of the mem0 may take a few seconds for the database to be ready.

    ![alt_text](search-in-memory.png)

    The agent should find previously saved information by using the `search_memory` tool.